 What if it still doesn’t unclog after multiple tries?

 If the toilet doesn’t flush clearly after exhaustive attempts, it’s best to call a plumber.
-The blockage may be too severe for homemade solutions or require tools to fully clear.
+The blockage may be too severe for homemade solutions or require tools to be fully cleared.
 Don’t risk possible damage by over-trying DIY fixes.

 Is there a homemade substitute for drain cleaner gel?